IMR Frequently Asked Questions

 What is the usual length of IMR missions?

-What are the costs associated with IMR volunteer missions?
+What are the costs associated with IMANA medical missions?

-Volunteers are only responsible for the airfare to and from the mission location.
-IMANA takes care of all the other expenses like boarding, lodging, and local transportation.
+Volunteers are responsible for the airfare to and from the mission location, as well as any visa fees.
+IMANA takes care of all the other expenses and coordinates mission logistics, per our arrangement, like boarding, lodging, and local transportation.

 What do I need to know in order to book my flight?